NeneWang/Concept-Logs/pages/final review.md

 - Which human species associated with standarized tools
 	- Erectus:
 	- ![image.png](../assets/image_1715778011414_0.png)
-	- That they had a plan in mind.
+	- That they had a plan in mind.mau
 - Archaic Homosapines, are hyubrid within:
 	- ![image.png](../assets/image_1715778148997_0.png)
 	- From Erectus to Homosapiens